 Bringing together an array of creations against a striking backdrop of rich autumnal foliage and beautiful countryside, Britain offers a wealth of artistic outdoor escapes.
 By combining art with towering forests, sprawling lakes and an abundance of wildlife, these sculpture parks and trails offer fun for all the family, while displaying works by some of the country’s most renowned sculptors.
-Visitors can explore these unique open-air spaces, while taking in a plethora of truly spectacular views – scenes only enhanced by the colours of autumn!
+If you’re dreaming of a trip to Britain, you can plan to explore these unique open-air spaces, while taking in a plethora of truly spectacular views – scenes only enhanced by the colours of autumn!

 Developed as Britain’s first outdoor art trail, WANDER incorporates a series of sculptures and artworks along a 79-mile stretch of the Yorkshire Wolds Way.
 The national walking trail weaves through spectacular rolling countryside, stretching from the banks of the River Humber to the picturesque headland at Foley Brigg.
 Featuring installations from a number of nationally recognised artists that are designed to amplify the beauty of the surrounding scenery, there are also six carved oak benches adorned with poetry along the route, perfect for resting weary legs and taking in the autumnal views.